 \section{Introduction}

 This paper investigates the commensurability relations among Deligne--Mostow monodromy groups in $\PU(1,n)$.
-Applying higher dimensional cyclic covers inspired by \cite{yu2024calabi}, we recover the results of Sauter \cite{sauter1990isomorphisms} and Deligne--Mostow \cite{deligne1993commensurabilities} on commensurability relations among Deligne--Mostow monodromy groups in $\PU(1,2)$, and also derive new relations for $n > 2$; see Theorem \ref{theorem: main by mentioning table 2}.
-Furthermore, by using invariants related to Hermitian forms and toroidal compactifications, we can distinguish different commensurability classes and provide a complete classification of commensurability relations among all $104$ Deligne--Mostow lattices, which is presented in Table \ref{table: main table}.
+Applying higher-dimensional cyclic covers inspired by \cite{yu2024calabi}, we provide a geometric approach to the results of Sauter \cite{sauter1990isomorphisms} and Deligne--Mostow \cite{deligne1993commensurabilities} on commensurability relations among Deligne--Mostow monodromy groups in $\PU(1,2)$.
+We also derive new relations for $n > 2$, see Theorem \ref{theorem: main by mentioning table 2}.
+Furthermore, using invariants related to Hermitian forms and toroidal compactifications, we can distinguish different commensurability classes and provide a complete classification of commensurability relations among all $104$ Deligne--Mostow lattices, which is presented in Table \ref{table: main table}.
 In total, there are $38$ commensurability classes of Deligne--Mostow lattices.
-Known previously, there are $10$ commensurability classes of non-arithmetic Deligne--Mostow lattices by the work of Sauter \cite{sauter1988thesis, sauter1990isomorphisms}, Deligne--Mostow \cite{deligne1993commensurabilities}, Kappes--M\"oller \cite{kappes2016lyapunov} and McMullen \cite{McMullen2017Gauss-Bonnet}.
+Previously, it was known there are $10$ commensurability classes of non-arithmetic Deligne--Mostow lattices by the work of Sauter \cite{ sauter1990isomorphisms}, Deligne--Mostow \cite{deligne1993commensurabilities}, Kappes--M\"oller \cite{kappes2016lyapunov} and McMullen \cite{McMullen2017Gauss-Bonnet}.